Amouhwilliam/react-movie-app/README.md

 # React Movie Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Tailwind Css](https://tailwindcss.com/) for styling.
-The global state of the application is hold with react context.
+The global state of the application is held with react context.

 ## Run the Project